 Field Experience: Observations in an Elementary School

 Students will observe mathematics teaching in a local elementary school during the quarter in which they take Math 71SL (winter or spring).
 Students will keep field notes of their observations and discuss them in the Math 71SL seminar.
 Students also record their observations in the UCOP CalTeach Portal, an online system.
-The field experience requirement is approximately 3 hours per week; 24 hours total during the quarter.
+The field experience requirement is approximately 2.5 to 3 hours per week; 20 hours total during the quarter.

 Students must be making regular progress toward a STEM major (Science, Technology, Engineering and Math).

 Note that you may not take both Math 71SL (Cal Teach Math - Elementary School) and Science Education 1SL (Cal Teach Science - Elementary School).
 You may only take one Cal Teach course at the elementary level.

 This course is open to students regardless of class standing (freshman, sophomore, junior or senior).

 You need to fill out a short online application in order to receive permission to enroll in the seminar though MyUCLA.
 Once accepted into the seminar, we will send you a PTE number that will enable you to enroll in the course.